School Board Policy 709 -

 Upon providing emergency care and notifying the district, the driver shall:

-1. In cooperation with police officer and/or ambulance service, assist with the care of students.
+1. In cooperation with police officers and/or ambulance service, assist with the care of students.

 2. See that all injured students receive proper care.

 4. Call transportation/district staff to give a list of names and circumstances so they can begin calling parents/guardians.

 5. Discuss the accident only with police and school district officials.

 7. Not leave the scene of an accident until released by law enforcement.

 Before leaving for the day, the driver shall fill out an accident report.
 All bus accidents resulting in death, personal injury, or apparent property damage of more than $1,000 will be reported to the Department of Public Safety.
 A school bus involved in such an accident may not transport pupils until it has been inspected by or has received a waiver from the State Patrol.

 F. Cold Weather Stop